In 2017, the Harvest Moon falls in October. When is the Harvest Moon and why is it so special? Learn more—and shine on, Harvest Moon!

-What Makes the Harvest Moon Different?
+What Makes the Harvest Moon Different from Other Full Moons?

-There are just a fraction over 12 complete Moon cycles every year, on average (there being about 29.53 days in a synodic month).
+There are just a little over 12 complete Moon cycles every year, on average (there being about 29.53 days in a synodic month).
 The Harvest Moon isn’t like the other Moons.
 Usually, throughout the year, the Moon rises an average of about 50 minutes later each day.
 But near the autumnal equinox, the difference is only 30 minutes.

 More Information About the Harvest Moon